 Items which sit in the freezer for a very long time (one year plus) are highly likely to be closed due to staleness.
 Any information contained in the ticket is likely to be obsolete and would only cause confusion if acted on.

-The fact that there’s two places where a ticket can end up implies a decision point.
+The fact that there are two places where a ticket can end up implies a decision point.
 Who decides whether an incoming ticket goes to the Backlog or the Freezer and how do they make that decision?
 To handle this, we have the Triage Queue.

 The Triage Queue